Slins-23/bookmaps/README.md

 This is the URL of the image used in the background of a bookmark's card in the extension page, as a thumbnail.
 Here, inputing invalid parameters, unlike the Street View thumbnails, gives you a bad request.

-As you can see below, you are allowed to manually request images of up to 16383x16383 pixels, which are HUGE, and might unnecessarily overload their servers (something an attacker can eventually pry on), as ideally only Google servers and people with a private API key should be allowed to call these to such an extent.
+As you can see below, you are allowed to manually request images of up to `16383x16383` pixels, which are huge, and might unnecessarily overload their servers (something an attacker can eventually pry on), as ideally only Google servers and people with a private API key should be allowed to call these to such an extent.
 That's what I assume at least, given Google charges for access to their APIs, including Google Maps.
-Therefore, Google maybe should take a second look at this from a security standpoint, then ideally standardize and sanitize their input in regards to these APIs and/or decrease the limit of the allowed dimensions of the requested image from any call that doesn't come from Google themselves or has an API key.
+Therefore, Google maybe should take a second look at this from a security standpoint, then ideally standardize and sanitize their input in regards to these APIs, and/or decrease the limit of the allowed dimensions of the requested image from any call that doesn't come from Google themselves or has from someone who has a private API key.

-* The id of the panoramic image in the given picture starts after /p/ and ends before the equal sign.
-In this case it is "AF1QipMowgvmpvd6Qu2IJT566SkOGSKq6eSIC6E5CjBj".
+The id of the panoramic image in the given picture starts after `/p/` and ends before the equal sign.
+In this case it is `AF1QipMowgvmpvd6Qu2IJT566SkOGSKq6eSIC6E5CjBj`.

-* w - Width of the resulting thumbnail.
-In this case it is 150.
+`w` - Width of the resulting thumbnail.
+In this case it is `150`.
 It doesn't need to be proportional to the height.
-The maximum value is 16383px.
+The maximum value is `16383px`.

-* h - Height of the resulting thumbnail.
-In this case it is 150.
+`h` - Height of the resulting thumbnail.
+In this case it is `150`.
 It doesn't need to be proportional to the width.
-The maximum value is also 16383px.
+The maximum value is also `16383px`.

-* pi - The pitch.
+`pi` - The pitch.
 Amount of rotation in a front-to-back manner, i.e. how rotated up/down the image is.
-One full rotation has range [90,-90], where 90 aims at the floor and -90 at the sky.
-In this case it is -0.
+One full rotation has range `[90,-90]`, where `90` aims at the floor and `-90` at the sky.
+In this case it is `-0`.

-* ya - The yaw.
+`ya` - The yaw.
 Amount of rotation across the vertical axis, i.e. how rotated to the left/right the image is.
-One full rotation has range [0,360].
-In this case it is 55.
+One full rotation has range `[0,360]`.
+In this case it is `55`.

-* fo - The fov.
-In this case it is 100.
-The allowed range here is [5,175].
-Where 5 is most zoom and 175 is least zoom.
+`fo` - The fov (field of view).
+In this case it is `100`.
+The allowed range here is `[5,175]`.
+Where `5` is the most zoom and `175` is least zoom.

 ### Google Maps bookmark

-If the bookmarked example above were a Google Maps bookmark, the URL that opens up would be "https://www.google.com/maps/@-29.6974533,-53.7930744,19z".
-This opens up Google Maps centered at the given coordinates (which pertain to the respective bookmark) at zoom level 19.
+If the bookmarked example above were a Google Maps bookmark, the URL that opens up will be https://www.google.com/maps/@-29.6974533,-53.7930744,19z.
+This opens up Google Maps centered at the given coordinates (which pertain to the respective bookmark) at zoom level `19`.

-I have harcoded this zoom value, but Google Maps' range for zoom is [3,21] where 3 is the least zoom and 21 is the most zoom, and it refers to the "19z" in the URL, where the letter 'z' intuitively stands for zoom.
+I have harcoded this zoom value, but Google Maps' range for zoom is `[3,21]` where `3` is the least zoom and `21` is the most zoom, and it refers to the `19z` in the URL, where the letter `z` intuitively stands for zoom.

 #### Thumbnail